 Apple Pencils are used by teachers to annotate, expand and provide detailed feedback on student work in between lessons.
 Each student receives enhanced support and therefore learning extends way beyond the classroom.
 Teachers use Apple School products to help support students and manage the classroom.
 Apple Classroom is a great way for teachers to share content and demonstrate work, as well as controlling the class devices.

-Hear about Digital Learning from Head of Rosedale House Mr David Hewlett and how the Foundation approach runs across all schools in the Stephen Perse Foundation, preparing pupils for the digital demand of a highly-connected world.
+Hear about Digital Learning from Head of Fitzwilliam Building Mr David Hewlett and how the Foundation approach runs across all schools in the Stephen Perse Foundation, preparing pupils for the digital demand of a highly-connected world.